Published Dec 07

 Here’s what our true trail veteran had to share with us:

-Dave Brewster, Vice President of the Nepisiguit Sports Lodge
+Dave Brewster, former Vice President of the Nepisiguit Sports Lodge

 C: Hi Dave, thank you for taking the time to chat with us.
 Can you tell us more about your club’s grooming efforts on the trails?